London Stone: 1940 to present

 In 1940 St Swithin's church was burnt out by bombing in the Blitz.
 However, the outer walls remained standing for many years, with London Stone still in its place in the south wall.
-In 1962 the remains of the church were demolished, and replaced by an office building, 111 Cannon Street, which originally housed the Bank of China; London Stone was placed without ceremony in a specially constructed Portland stone alcove, glazed and with an iron grille, in the new building.
+In 1962 the remains of the church were demolished, and replaced by an office building, 111 Cannon Street, which originally housed the Bank of China; London Stone was placed without ceremony in a specially constructed Portland stone alcove, glazed and guarded with an iron grille, in the new building.
 Inside the building it was protected by a glass case.
 The stone and its surround, including the iron grille, were designated a Grade II* listed structure on 5 June 1972.

 In the early 21st century the office building was scheduled for redevelopment, and in October 2011 the then landowners proposed to move the stone to a new location further to the west.
 Objections were raised by, among others, the Victorian Society and English Heritage, and the proposal was rejected by the City of London Corporation.